January 2022 - Hidden Talents ABA

 Not understanding why autistic children struggle with having their nails cut only makes the problem worse.

-So, we’re going to talk about why it’s hard for autistic children to have their nails cut, and offer some solutions and resources in Atlanta that might make it easier for you and the child.
+So, we’re going to talk about why it’s hard for autistic children to have their nails cut, and offer some solutions that might make it easier for you and the child.

 Let’s get started.